icewheel-oss/icewheel-energy/README.md

 The application will be available at `http://localhost:8081` (or the port you specified in your `.env` file).

+## Important Note for Local Deployments

+If you are running this application on a local network (e.g., your home computer or a Raspberry Pi), you must make your application's public key publicly available for Tesla's servers to verify it.

+**For detailed instructions, please see the [Connecting to Tesla from a Local Network](./docs/getting-started/run.md#connecting-to-tesla-from-a-local-network) section in our documentation.**

 ## Configuration

 Configuration is managed through environment variables.
 You can set these variables in a `.env` file in the project root.